 The single most important thing to know about DUAC is that it carries the same penalties as a DUI.

 While it doesn’t sound as bad as DUI, the stakes for a DUAC suspect are every bit as high as for a DUI charge.
 On the other hand, you shouldn’t be intimidated.
 While it seems like it would be easy to convict you, remember our law gives you extra protection, with many ways to get the case dismissed or convince a jury your breath test was wrong or unreliable.

 In our experience, it’s almost impossible for a defendant to win a DUAC case without an experienced defense lawyer representing them.
 If you’re charged with this offense, you owe it to yourself to at least meet with an attorney who regularly handles these cases and find out whether he can help you.

 We would be delighted to meet with you for free to help you assess your defenses and talk about your case in detail.
-Feel free to schedule your appointment by calling our office at 864-582-0416 or toll-free at 888-230-1841, or start a live chat from our website.
+Feel free to schedule your appointment by calling our office toll-free at 888-230-1841, or start a live chat from our website.
 If you have any other questions about these cases, you can also download a free copy of The Terrible Price of a DUI Conviction & Defenses You Might Not Know About here.